-Peel the shallot and the garlic and place them in a food processor along with the parsley.
+- Peel the shallot/red onion and the garlic then place them in a food processor along with the parsley.
 Whizz until you have quite a finely chopped mixture.

-Take each chicken breast and cut off the thinner pointed end, to create a sort of square shape of chicken (see pictures below) Refrigerate/freeze these pieces for another dish (I have a few suggestions above)
+- Take each chicken breast and cut off the thinner pointed end, to create a sort of square shape of chicken (see pictures in post) Refrigerate/freeze these pieces for another dish (I have a few suggestions above)

-Lay a sheet of puff pastry out on the chopping board.
-I find it easiest if I keep it sat on the plastic that is used to divide them.
+- Lay a sheet of puff pastry out on the chopping board.
+I find it easiest if I keep it sat on the plastic/paper that is used to divide them.